 [1] This order resolves the issues arising out of an appeal of an access decision made by the University of Ottawa (the university) under the Freedom of Information and Protection of Privacy Act (the Act) for access to all records containing the requester's personal information over a specified time frame, including all records relating to the requester's employment at the university.
+The access request was for records from the university's Faculty of Medicine, Human Resources, Protection Services, and the Human Rights Office.

-[2] The university located records and issued an access decision to the requester, granting partial access to some of them.
-It denied access to most of the records in whole, claiming the exclusion in section 65(6) (labour relations and employment) to them.1 The university also denied access to portions of some records, claiming the mandatory personal privacy exemption in section 21(1) (personal privacy) and to other portions because the university claimed they were not responsive to the request.
+[2] The university located records, including videos, and issued an access decision to the requester, granting partial access to some of them.
+It denied access to most of the records in whole, claiming the exclusion in section 65(6) (labour relations and employment) to them.
+The university also denied access to portions of some records, claiming the mandatory personal privacy exemption in section 21(1) (personal privacy) and to other portions because the university claimed they were not responsive to the request.